Papo Vázquez: 1970s and New York City

-1980s: Batacumbele, Fort Apache Band, and Developing Bomba Jazz
+Batacumbele, Fort Apache Band, Bomba Jazz

 In 1980 he moved back to Puerto Rico for five years to help found the Latin fusion band Batacumbele, which fused Afro-Cuban popular music, Latin jazz, and folkloric polyrhythms from Africa and Puerto Rico.
 With Batacumbele he performed, composed, arranged and recorded from 1981 to 1985.

 In this period Vázquez began experimenting with indigenous Puerto Rican rhythms in the context of jazz, fusing bomba, which arose from traditions brought to Puerto Rico by enslaved Africans, and plena, a modern development of these traditions that often features topical or political lyrics, with contemporary jazz.

 In 1980 Vázquez also toured Europe briefly with the Ray Charles Orchestra, and about this time was a founding member of Jerry González' Fort Apache Band.

 In 1983, to further develop the blending of jazz and indigenous Puerto Rican styles like bomba, he formed his own band, Bomba Jazz.
 This group later evolved into the band he continues to lead, the Afro-Puerto Rican jazz band Mighty Pirates Troubadours.
 (A onetime bandmate suggested the name, originally as a joke, because of Vázquez's concern that the name "Bomba Jazz" or "Papo Vázquez Bomba Jazz" suggested stylistic limitations.)

-Late 1980s: With Tito Puente and Rubén Blades
+With Tito Puente and Rubén Blades

 After returning to New York in 1985, Vázquez joined Tito Puente's Latin Jazz Ensemble, traveling with them as principal trombonist.
 He toured Europe with Dizzy Gillespie's United Nations Orchestra, and worked with Hilton Ruiz and Dave Valentin.
 He was also a member of Rubén Blades' band Son del Solar, performing at the Playboy Jazz Festival in 1989 and appearing on Blades' Grammy-nominated albums Amor y Control and Caminando and Grammy-winning Antecedente.

 1990s

 Vázquez and his band performed his compositions at events such as the Painted Bride's "Latin Vibrations" series in 1990.
 The Philadelphia Daily News referred to him at this time as "the hottest trombone player on the big-league Latino dance band circuit."
 In the early part of the decade his Bomba Jazz ensemble included pianist Kenny Kirkland, Andy Gonzalez, Milton Cardona, Edgardo Miranda, and Steve Berrios among others.

 Also in the 1990s his music featured in the films The Mambo Kings, Spike Lee's Mo' Better Blues, and the remake of The Thomas Crown Affair.

 In 1992 Vázquez released his first album, Breakout, which mixed traditional and Latin jazz as well as bomba, on the Timeless label.

 During the 1990s Vázquez performed in Chico O'Farrill's orchestra at Jazz at Lincoln Center, while his own band included Chico's son Arturo O'Farrill on piano.
 On 4 February 1994 he performed with his group Bomba Jazz at the Kennedy Center, a venue to which he returned, with the Pirates Troubadours, in July 2015.

-The track "Baila Plena" from his 1999 album At The Point V. 1 album was featured on the soundtrack for the William Shatner film Free Enterprise.
+The track "Baila Plena" from his 1999 album At The Point V. 1 album was featured on the soundtrack for the film Free Enterprise.